 In 2008, Lehman filed for bankruptcy and Barclays acquired certain of Lehman’s assets.
 Upon Barclays’ acquisition of Lehman, the Whalen claimant, like thousands of other Lehman employees, accepted Barclay’s offer to work for Lehman.
 The claimant brought his entire book of business from Lehman to Barclays, and worked for Barclays throughout 2008 and into 2009.

-The Whalen claimant, in successfully maintaining that Barclays’ statements and the parties’ course of dealing created an implied contract to pay him a bonus for 2008, pointed to, among other evidence, the September 2008 asset purchase agreement between Barclays and Lehman.
+The Whalen claimant, in successfully maintaining that Barclays’ statements and the parties’ course of dealing created an implied contract to pay him a bonus for 2008, pointed to, among other evidence.
 In that asset purchase agreement, Barclays agreed to pay, to Lehman employees who joined Barclays, bonuses for services performed in 2008.
 The asset purchase agreement stated, among other things, that:

 On or after the Closing, [Barclays] shall, or shall cause its Subsidiaries to, pay each [employee who transferred from Lehman to Barclays] an annual bonus (“08 Annual Bonuses”), in respect of the 2008 Fiscal Year that, in the aggregate, are equal in amount to 100 percent of the bonus pool amounts accrued in respect of amounts payable for incentive compensation (but not base salary) and reflected on the financial schedule delivered to [Barclays] on September 16, 2008 and initialed by an officer of each of Holdings and [Barclays] (the “accrued 08 FY Liability”).
 Such 08 Annual Bonuses shall be awarded on or before March 15, 2009 in such forms and proportions as are consistent with [Barclays’] customary practices, so that the aggregate amount awarded shall equal the Accrued 08 FY Liability.